 Like Noticeable and other tools mentioned here, Beamer has a feature where users can “vote” using an emoji sentiment.
 This gives product teams an instant feedback loop into their users’ feelings about a particular product release.

 Beamer has a built-in push notification feature that enables you to create a call to action and control where users go after clicking the button.
 The idea here is that a push notification is more likely to get attention than an email, bringing users back into your website or application at a higher rate.

 - Analytics to measure flicks, views, location, and more

 Onset appears to be focusing on brief release notes entries where a single release has multiple categories.
 This is similar to the Releasenotes.io model.

-You can schedule releases in Onset and you can integrate with hundreds of other tools including GitHub, Bitbucket, Trello, Mailchimp, and more through Zapier.
-Onset also supports Semantic Versioning.
-For systems with many dependancies, or versions, this might be really appealing as Onset can help you level-up your version numbering approach.
+You can schedule releases in Onset and integrate with hundreds of other tools, including GitHub, Bitbucket, Trello, Mailchimp, and more through Zapier.
+Their extensive integration library enables you to use Onset with your existing workflows.

 Release notes are often the forgotten piece of software development.
 Don’t let your team fall into the trap.
 Start communicating your releases in a consistent place, where your customers can easily access to see what’s changed.
 Depending on your release cadence and the size of your releases, you may find some of the tools above are a better fit than others.